refinedev/refine/documentation/docs/tutorial/1-getting-started/mantine/2-create-project.md

 Your project files contain all the code you need to run your website.
 To see a preview of your website in the browser:

-1. Click on the `localhost:3000` link in the terminal.
-This will open a new browser tab with your website.
+1. Click on the <a href="http://localhost:3000" rel="noopener noreferrer nofollow">localhost:3000</a> link in the terminal.
+This will open a new browser tab with your app running in dev mode.

-    (**refine** uses port 3000 by default)

 2. You will be redirected to the welcome page as we have not added any pages yet.